 If you first connect your iOS device to your Smart TV, there will be a pop-up on your television screen asking you whether you allow for the connection.
 You can choose between “Allow” and “Deny”.

-If you accidentally hit “Deny” on your Samsung TV while connecting your iPhone, iPad, or Mac.
-Luckily, this is pretty easy to fix:
+If you accidentally hit “Deny” on your Samsung TV while connecting your iPhone, iPad, or Mac, you can fix it the following way:

 How To Fix On Samsung Smart TV